mintty/mintty/wiki/Tips.md

 ([pty incompatibility problem](https://github.com/mintty/mintty/issues/56) and [character encoding incompatibility problem](https://github.com/mintty/mintty/issues/376)).

+In order to ensure pty functionality and thus an interactive terminal interface (rather than just pipe-based terminal access), the relevant terminfo entries should be bundled with mintty, as they are needed by cygwin to properly support the Windows ConPTY layer.

-For software that is aware of Posix terminal conventions, it may be a feasible solution if the software detects a terminal and its character encoding by checking environment variable `TERM` and the locale variables and invokes `stty raw -echo` to enable direct character-based I/O and disable non-compatible signal handling.
-For this purpose, stty and its library dependencies need to be bundled with the installation as well.
+For software that is aware of Posix terminal conventions, it may be a feasible solution if the software detects a terminal and its character encoding by checking environment variable `TERM` and the locale variables; in some cases it may be useful to invoke `stty raw -echo` to enable direct character-based I/O and disable non-compatible signal handling.
+(For this purpose, stty and its library dependencies need to be bundled with the installation as well.)